fyne-io/flatpak_demo/README.md

 Our example app only opens up filesystem access for the `Documents` folder and the Fyne preferences and document storage system.
 Remove these if your app do not need it.
 More information on avaliable permissions can be found [here](https://docs.flatpak.org/en/latest/sandbox-permissions.html).

+## Metainfo
+Flatpak requires the application to provide metadata about itself.
+This metadata can easily be created using the [AppStream Metainfo Creator](https://www.freedesktop.org/software/appstream/metainfocreator/#/guiapp).

 ## Example manifest
+The manifest for this project can be found below.
+It can be used as a base to use when packaging other apps using Flatpak.

 ```yml
 app-id: io.fyne.flatpak_demo # Needs to be the same as the Fyne app-id.